“transformation of structure-shy programs with application to xpath queries and strategic functions” by alcino cunha, joost visser

 extra combinators built on these are many

-rule until it fails), once
+(applies a rule until it fails),

-an expression but we don’t care where), and innermost
+(applies a rule somewhere inside an expression but we don’t care where),

-(which “performs exhaustive rewrite rule application”, mapping a rewrite
+(which “performs exhaustive rewrite rule application”, mapping a

-rule recursively on all children)
+rewrite rule recursively on all children)

 so at that point it’s basically, “well which rewrite rules do you choose”. they just run through the table of rules and apply them all in order